-What You Need to Know About Food Preparation and Serving Worker Supervisor
+What Does it Take to Be a Food Preparation and Serving Worker Supervisor?

 - Develop departmental objectives, budgets, policies, procedures, and strategies.

-Skills Needed to be a Food Preparation & Serving Worker Supervisor
+What a Food Preparation & Serving Worker Supervisor Should Know

-These are the skills Food Preparation and Serving Worker Supervisors say are the most useful in their careers:
+Food Preparation and Serving Worker Supervisors state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.